 The Principal or Designee is responsible for establishing and maintaining a safe evacuation route from all school buildings.
 Evacuation routes will be reviewed on an annual basis and updates will be made, if necessary.
-Evacuation routes will be posted in all classrooms, multi-purpose rooms, libraries and school offices.
+Evacuation routes will be posted in all classrooms, multi-purpose rooms, libraries and school offices and on catapult EMS.